NFL Rumors: Saints Could Tap Jameis Winston As Starting Quarterback With Drew Brees Retiring

-The New Orleans Saints are reportedly moving into a new quarterback era, but some insiders believe that starter who will take over for retiring Drew Brees could already be on the roster.
+The New Orleans Saints are reportedly moving into a new quarterback era, but some insiders believe the starter who will take over for retiring Drew Brees could already be on the roster.

 As NBC Sports reported, Brees is widely expected to retire in the upcoming offseason.
 The Saints had a disappointing finish to the year, losing in the divisional round against the Tampa Bay Buccaneers and failing in the attempt to bring Brees to the Super Bowl for a second time before he exits the NFL.
 Speculation had been building throughout the year that the 42-year-old signal caller would be finished after this campaign.